Guillermo de Osma

-Guillermo Joaquín de Osma y Scull (24 January 1853 – 1922) was a Spanish diplomat, politician and art patron.
-He served twice as Spain's Minister of Finance, as president of the Council of State and as the first president of the Board of Trustees of the Alhambra.
-A prominent Hispanist and patron of scholarship, he founded the Instituto Valencia de Don Juan in Madrid and endowed the De Osma Studentship at the University of Oxford, where he had been the first Spaniard to study following the Universities Tests Act 1871.
+Guillermo Joaquín de Osma y Scull, Count of Valencia de Don Juan (24 January 1853 – 1922) was a Spanish diplomat, politician and art patron.
+Born in Cuba and educated at the Sorbonne and the University of Oxford, he served twice as Spain's Minister of Finance and as president of the Council of State.
+He was the first president of the Board of Trustees of the Alhambra, a member of the Royal Academy of Fine Arts of San Fernando and the Royal Academy of Moral and Political Sciences.

-Biography
+A prominent Hispanist and patron of scholarship, he founded with his wife Adelaida Crooke y Guzmán, the Instituto Valencia de Don Juan in Madrid and endowed the De Osma Studentship at the University of Oxford, where he had been the first Spaniard to study following the Universities Tests Act 1871.

+Early life and education

 Osma was born to Juan Ignacio de Osma Ramírez de Arellano and Emilia Rosa Scull y Andouin on 24 January 1853 in Havana, then part of the Captaincy General of Cuba, into a family of statesmen with transatlantic connections.

 His paternal grandfather served as a judge in the Viceroyalty of Peru and married María Josefa Rosa Ramírez de Arellano y Baquíjano, niece of the Peruvian intellectual José de Baquíjano y Carrillo.
 His maternal grandfather, Joseph Scull, was a merchant born in Philadelphia who settled in Havana in 1798 and became a Spanish subject in 1812; Scull's family owned sugar plantations throughout western and central Cuba.
+Although Osma was not aristocratic by birth, he became socially linked to the Spanish nobility through marriage and cultural life.

 After leaving Cuba for France, Osma studied at the Sorbonne in Paris.
-Following the Universities Tests Act 1871, which removed barriers for non-Anglicans to study at the universities of Oxford, Cambridge and Durham.
-Osma became the first Spaniard to study at the University of Oxford, at Pembroke College.
-Osma obtained a first-class degree in historia moderna (modern history).
-In 1877, Osma joined the Spanish diplomatic service, before going into politics.
+Following the Universities Tests Act 1871, which removed barriers for non-Anglicans to study at the universities of Oxford, Cambridge and Durham, Osma became the first Spaniard to study at the University of Oxford, matriculating at Pembroke College on 27 May 1871 at the age of eighteen.
+He graduated BA in 1874 and proceeded to MA in 1879.
+During this period, he was attached to the Spanish Embassy in Paris.
+He obtained a first-class degree in historia moderna (modern history).

-Osma served twice as Spain's Minister of Finance, under Prime Minister Antonio Maura, president of the Council of State and was the first president of the Board of Trustees of the Alhambra.
-He was a member of the Senate of Spain from 1919 until his death, and he received the Legion of Honour of France.